Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 ...Of *course* he went there.

-"I’d *rather* she be interested in my mind…" Leemu grumbled.
+"I’d *rather* she be interested in my mind..."
+Leemu grumbled.

 "Pff.
 Don’t go overthinkin’ this stuff.
 Personality matters a lot but ‘ya gotta get noticed in the first place.
 And balls, ‘ya got it, so why not *flaunt* it?!"